What is a cash advance on a credit card?

 Here are some frequently asked questions about cash advances.

 A cash advance won’t directly impact your credit scores, but it will use more of your available credit.
-And this can affect your credit utilization ratio, which is the amount of credit you’re using versus the total credit you have access to.
-It’s possible that a higher credit utilization ratio could lower your credit scores.
+This can affect your credit utilization ratio.
+It’s possible that a higher credit utilization ratio could cause your credit scores to drop.

 Key takeaways: Credit card cash advances